Robi8995/Robi8995/README.md

 ### 🎯 **Who I Am**

 I'm a **Business Analyst** passionate about transforming complex data into actionable business strategies.
-Based in **Bengaluru, India**, I specialize in **SQL, Python, and Excel** to deliver end-to-end analytics solutions.
+Based in **Bengaluru, India**, I specialize in **SQL, Python, Excel, and Power BI** to deliver end-to-end analytics solutions.

 ### 💡 **What Drives Me**